todarch/todarch-blog/README.md

 hugo server
 ```

-- iterate over, deploy when you are with with the result.
+- iterate over, deploy when you are happy with the result.

 ```shell
 ./deploy.sh